-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete

-Develop Coordinated Procedures Develop a process to coordinate the development of procedures for use by Benefit Division staff members.

-FY 2017-18 BE DR, LS, MS, QA

-Current Update Completed.

-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete

-Monitor and Harmonize Procedures

-FY 2017-18 BE DR, LS, MS, QA

-Current Update 4 2
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop Coordinated Procedures Develop a process to coordinate the development of procedures for use by Benefits Division staff members.
+FY 2017-18 BE DR, LS, MS, QA Current Update Completed. • Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Monitor and Harmonize Procedures FY 2017-18 BE DR, LS, MS, QA Current Update The PMG continu- with its business apprised of new a project.
+This is ar deemed complete implemented on a partners to and update n ongoing e, in as mu o ensure that ed procedures objective and uch as a form DRS, MS, an s.
+The divisio part of the ne d QA are consu ns work closely prmal work proc ulted on and on this cess.
+It is